Matthew 22:36-40 (KJV)

 Love Fulfills the Law

 Jesus taught his disciples something revolutionary.
-All the commandments of the law and the prophets were based on a singular principle and basis: love.
-Love for God and love for our neighbor.
+He taught them that all the commandments of the law and the prophets were based on a singular principle and basis: love.
+Love for God and love for our neighbors.
 This revolutionary revelation is so powerful that it completely reoriented the lives Christ’s disciples.

-The Apostle Paul went into detail to explain Christ’s teaching to the Galatian church and the Roman church.
-(Romans 13:8-10, Galatians 5:1-6) Paul explained that love does no harm, which makes love the fulfillment of the law.
-A person who loves their spouse will not commit adultery.
-A person who loves their neighbor will not steal from them.
+The Apostle Paul went into great detail to explain Christ’s teaching in his epistles.
+(Romans 13:8-10, Galatians 5:1-6) Paul told his readers that love is the fulfillment of the law, because a person who loves his neighbor will do them no harm.
+A person who loves their spouse will not treat them abusively.
+A person who loves their neighbor will not mistreat them.
 A person who loves Christ will stay near his side.

 Christ: Our Perfect Example

 Jesus Christ explained to his disciples that he came to fulfill the law, which hung on the principle of love.
-(Matthew 5:17) An examination of his life as recorded in the bible will demonstrate the perfect love of God to us.
-He explained that the greatest act of love was for a man to lay down his life for his friends.
-(John 15:13) The sacrificial love spoken of by Christ is the love he showed himself in his everyday life.
-His desire to please the Father and reach the lost took priority over other things in his life.
+(Matthew 5:17) An examination of the life of Jesus Christ which is recorded in the bible will demonstrate the perfect love of God.
+Jesus explained that the greatest act of love was for a man to lay down his life for his friends.
+(John 15:13) And Jesus showed us sacrificial love in his everyday life.
+His desire to please his Father and to reach the lost took priority over other things in his life.
 (John 6:6, 31-34)

 Jesus humbled himself to eat with sinners so that he could share the gospel with them.
-(Matthew 9:10-13) His love for people brought him to tears as he lamented over their rejection of the gospel.
+(Matthew 9:10-13) His love for people brought him to tears when they rejected the gospel.
 (Luke 19:41-44) His compassionate love moved him to heal the sick and feed the hungry.
 (Matthew 14:14, 15:32)

-Of course, his greatest act of love was sacrificing himself for the salvation of lost mankind on the cross.
+Of course, the greatest act of love performed by Jesus was in sacrificing himself for the salvation of lost mankind on the cross.
 Under no obligation whatsoever, he paid our debt of sin, simply because of love.
 (1 John 4:10)

 Love: The Disciple’s Goal